-The natural beauty and locally distinctive features of the AONB are conserved and enhanced; Proposals reinforce and respond to, rather than detract from, the distinctive character and special qualities of the AONB; - Either individually or cumulatively, development does not lead to actual or perceived coalescence of settlements or undermine the integrity or predominantly open and undeveloped, rural character of the ANDB and its setting; and - is appropriate to the economic, social and environmental well-being of the area or its desirable for the understanding and enjoyment of The appropriate to the economic south the primary purpose of conserving and enhancing natural beauty); Consideration has been given to the requirements of the Chichester Harbour AONB Management Plan.
-Opportunities for remediation and improvement of demaged landscapes will be taken as they arise.
+- -The natural beauty and locally distinctive features of the AONB are conserved and enhanced; -Proposals reinforce and respond to, rather than detract from, the distinctive character and special qualities of the AONB; - Either individually or cumulatively, development does not lead to actual or perceived coalescence of settlements or undermine the integrity or predominantly open and undeveloped, rural character of the AONB and its settling; and "a superprise to the economic, social and environmental well-being of the area or is desirable for the understanding and enjoyment of - Repropriete to the iss consistent with the primary purpose of conserving and enhancing natural beauty); Consideration has been given to the requirements of the Chichester Harbour AONB Management Plan.
+Opportunities for remediation and improvement of damaged landscapes will be taken as they arise.